-To construct an Ellision dictionary, it's merely necessary to concatenate all words into a character table and to give each word an entry in an ordered table; thus every word is referenced by its code.
+To construct an Elision dictionary it's only required that all words be concatenated for a character table and to give each word an entry in an ordered table; thus every word is referenced by its code.
 For toki pona, more information sans length is unnecessary; the character table can be optimized so:

 It's simple to optimize the character table by removing explicit storage for words entirely subsumed by another, most trivially any of the single-letter words.
 This optimization is a step removed from the rest of this system, so it can be performed at any time.
 There is still opportunity to optimize further, by combining words which are partial contiguous subsets from either end, and each combining can be weighed against every other to determine the optimal configuration.
 This will be done later.

 Continuing, the toki pona dictionary can be organized for one hundred and twenty-four valid indices.
-In an octet-based system, each character will consume a nibble and each word code will leave one bit available for the most important system to layer next, the auxiliary dictionary; the Ellision system mustn't restrict thought, and enabling use of words outside of the language's dictionary is required for this.
+In an octet-based system, each character will consume a nibble and each word code will leave one bit available for the most important system to layer next, the auxiliary dictionary.
+The Elision system mustn't restrict thought, and enabling use of words outside of the language's dictionary is required for this.
 I mulled over how best to enable such, and settled on this auxiliary dictionary approach.